MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extend-edocuments.md

     end;
  ```

-- **Create**: Use it to create a blob representing the posted document.
+- **Create**: Use it to create a BLOB that represents the posted document.
 At this point, the core extension has created an "E-Document" record with initial information like the document type, and automatically determined the type of the document, that you can find in **Document Type** field.

 > [!NOTE]
 > The document type is automatically identified by the core extension based on the source document.
-In case you have introduced your custom document type, you will need to extend the **E-Document Type** enum and populate the **E-Document Type** field accordingly.
+In case you have introduced your custom document type, you must extend the **E-Document Type** enum and populate the **E-Document Type** field accordingly.

 ```AL
 procedure Create(EDocumentService: Record "E-Document Service"; var EDocument: Record "E-Document"; var SourceDocumentHeader: RecordRef; var SourceDocumentLines: RecordRef; var TempBlob: Codeunit "Temp Blob")